stephanpieterse/pyblend-animidi/readme.md

         #this is the name of the object in blender. it should exist.
         name: Key
-        # the midi channel that this guy plays
+        # the midi channel that this guy plays.
+In CSV mode, this is the track
         channel: 1
         # the action to perform when nothing is happening.
         restAction: KeyAction